jim3/go-copilot-sdk-weather-agent/README.md

 ```
 Copilot Weather Agent (Type 'exit' to quit)
-> What is the the current temperature in Anchorage?
+> How cold is it in Anchorage right now?

 The current temperature in Anchorage is 12.8°F.

-> What is the the current temperature in Miami?
+> What's the weather like in Miami?

 The current temperature in Miami is 75.2°F.
 ```